noaa-afsc/observer-report/README.md

 ## Important Notes

 Outputs currently exclude confidential reporting where less than three observers are present in any given summary output.
-These data are then extracted